 This one is an easy one.
 Repeat every year on the date you choose.

 Repeating events can be edited on an individual basis or edit all of them at once.
-When you have edited your repeating event click save (or delete) then choose to save or delete only this one event, or all of them.
+When you have edited your repeating event click save (or delete) then choose to save or delete only this one event, or all of them going forward.

+The Category is required.
 Every event must have a category.
-This allows your events to be sorted by the type of event it is.
-If you don't have a lot of events you may want to use the default category and not concern yourself with sorting events.
+This allows events to be sorted by the type of event it is.
+If you don't have a lot of events you may want to use a default category and not concern yourself with sorting events.
 If however your organization has many 'departments' and each one would like to list their events separately from the other events, you can use the Category field to designate which list a specific event belongs in.